|

 where: locations TBA

 The New York Times reports: The social event of the season in Locust Point, a quiet enclave of tidy family homes along the East Bronx waterfront, took place just over a week ago when a crane lifted two 18-ton halves of a prefabricated house off flatbed trailers and stacked them like Legos on an empty lot....
-Read more about the title: Legos for the Grown-Ups
+Read more about the Resolution: 4 Architecture prefab in the full article. title: Legos for the Grown-Ups

 author: Jennifer Bleyer